Evaluating and Improving Teacher Preparation Programs

 ABOUT THIS PROJECT

-As part of the project outcomes, the writing team is currently in the process of finalizing a commissioned paper series on key aspects of teacher preparation and evaluation methods that support high-quality preparation and continuous program improvement.
-The commissioned paper series will examine the following eight areas:
+Informing the development of the consensus report is a commissioned paper series focusing on key aspects of teacher preparation and evaluation methods that support high-quality preparation and continuous program improvement.
+The commissioned paper series examines the following eight areas:

 Links Among Teacher Preparation, Retention, and Teacher Effectiveness (Matthew Ronfeldt)